Transition metal isocyanide complexes: Protonation

 Isocyanides sometimes insert into metal-alkyl bonds to form iminoacyls.

-Structure and bonding
+Redox

-Isocyanide complexes often mirror the stoichiometry and structures of metal carbonyls.
-Like CO, isocyanides engage in pi-backbonding.
-The M-C-N angle provides some measure of the degree of backbonding.
-In electron-rich complexes, this angle is usually deviates from 180°.
-Unlike CO, cationic and dicationic complexes are common.
-RNC ligands are typically terminal, but bridging RNC ligands are common.
-Bridging isocyanides are always bent.
-General trends can be appreciated by inspection of the homoleptic complexes of the first row transition metals.
+Because isocyanides are both acceptors and donors, they exhibit more reversible redox than metal carbonyls.
+This aspect is illustrated by the isolation of the homoleptic vanadium hexaisocyanide complex in three oxidation states, i.e., [V(CNC6H3-2,6-Me2)6]n for n = -1, 0, +1.

 Homoleptic complexes

 IR spectroscopy

 The νC≡N band in isocyanides is intense in the range of 2165–2110 cm−1.
 The value of νC≡N is diagnostic of the electronic character of the complex.
 In complexes where RNC is primarily a sigma donor ligand, νC≡N shifts to higher energies vs free isocyanide.
 Thus, for [Co(CN\st\sBu)5]+, νC≡N = 2152, 2120 cm−l.
-In contrast, for the electron-rich species Fe2(CNEt)9, νC≡N = 2060, 1920, 1701, 1652 cm−l.
+In contrast, for the electron-rich species Fe2(CNEt)9, νC≡N = 2060, 1920 cm−l for the terminal isocyanide ligands (1701, 1652 cm−l for the bridging isocyanides).